barrel/shopify-vite/docs/guide/index.md

 ```

 ::: info
-The new syntax using named parameters (`asset:`) is required for compatibility with Shopify's [strict Liquid parser](https://shopify.dev/docs/storefronts/themes/tools/rigid-liquid-migration#using-with-with-key-value-pairs).
+The new syntax using named parameters (`entry:`) is required for compatibility with Shopify's [strict Liquid parser](https://shopify.dev/docs/storefronts/themes/tools/rigid-liquid-migration#using-with-with-key-value-pairs).
 The old `with` syntax is still supported for backward compatibility but may be deprecated in future Shopify updates.
 :::

 During development, the `vite-tag` snippet will load your assets from the Vite development server and inject the Vite client to enable Hot Module Replacement.